polybdenum/polybdenum.github.io/_posts/2023-03-05-fixing-the-next-10-000-aliasing-bugs.md

 Obviously this makes types more verbose, but judicious use of type inference or type defaulting can greatly reduce the burden of explicit permission types.
 I think that it still makes sense to require explicit `xcl/shr` in function signatures, since those are useful for documentation purposes and not much different from the `const T` annotations that you already see in existing languages.

 However, the grant variables are a bit ugly and a pain to manage.
 Therefore, type inference should be used to remove the need to explicitly write them as much as possible.
-As far as I know, there is no decidable way to _fully_ infer them, and you probably don't want to do that anyway due to efficiency and error-message quality reasons.
+As far as I know, there is no decidable way to _fully_ infer them, and you probably don't want to do that anyway for efficiency and error-message quality reasons.
 However, you can still infer them in simple cases, i.e. private non-recursive functions.

 # The elephant crab